Rodney Crowell: 1986–1995: Columbia Records and mainstream success

-After 1992's Life Is Messy, he left Columbia Records and signed to MCA Records where he released two more albums — Let the Picture Paint Itself and Jewel of the South.
+After 1992's Life Is Messy, he left Columbia Records and signed to MCA Records, where he released two more albums — Let the Picture Paint Itself and Jewel of the South.

 2001–2010: Songwriting success, critical acclaim

 Crowell continued to enjoy success as a songwriter in the 1990s and 2000s.
-Crowell's songs that reached to Top Ten in the country charts in the decade included "Song for the Life" by Alan Jackson, "Making Memories of Us" by Keith Urban, "Ashes by Now" by Lee Ann Womack, and "Please Remember Me" by Tim McGraw.
+Several of Crowell's songs became Top Ten country hits during this period, including "Song for the Life" by Alan Jackson, "Making Memories of Us" by Keith Urban, "Ashes by Now" by Lee Ann Womack, and "Please Remember Me" by Tim McGraw.

 In 2001, after a brief hiatus from recording, Crowell released The Houston Kid on Sugar Hill Records, his first studio album since 1995's Jewel of the South.
-Many songs on the album were semi-autobiographical, and the album included a duet Crowell had recorded and released as a single in 1998 with his ex father-in-law Johnny Cash, "I Walk the Line Revisited".
+Many songs on the album were semi-autobiographical, and the album included a duet Crowell had recorded and released as a single in 1998 with his ex-father-in-law Johnny Cash, "I Walk the Line Revisited".
 Crowell followed up this effort with Fate's Right Hand in 2003 and The Outsider in 2005, both of which appeared on Columbia Nashville, a division of Sony Music.
-Leading critics and Crowell consider these three albums his finest work as a solo artist.
+Leading critics and Crowell consider these three albums his finest solo work.

 Rodney Crowell was inducted into the Nashville Songwriters Hall of Fame in 2003 with fellow inductees Hal Blair, Paul Overstreet and John Prine.

 2004 saw the release of The Notorious Cherry Bombs, a reunion of Crowell's 1970s road band, including Vince Gill and Tony Brown.
 The future Keith Urban hit "Making Memories of Us" was included on this disc.
 In 2005, Crowell served as producer for established Irish singer-songwriter Kieran Goss on the album "Blue Sky Sunrise".

 In 2007, Rodney Crowell was inducted into the Music City Walk of Fame.